Baltic Fleet: 1922–1941

 The fleet, renamed the Red-Banner Baltic Fleet on 11 January 1935, was developed further during the Soviet years, initially relying on pre-revolutionary warships, but adding modern units built in Soviet yards from the 1930s onwards.
 Among the fleet's Soviet commanders were Gordey Levchenko in 1938–39 and Arseniy Golovko in 1952–56.
 Ships and submarines commissioned to the fleet included Soviet submarine M-256, a Project 615 short-range attack diesel submarine of the Soviet Navy.
 The fleet also acquired a large number of ground-based aircraft to form a strong naval aviation force.

 In September 1939, the fleet threatened the Baltic states as part of a series of military actions staged to encourage the Baltics to accept Soviet offers of "mutual assistance."
 Subsequently, in June 1940, the fleet blockaded the Baltics in support of the Soviet invasion.

+Like all elements in Soviet society, the navy was decimated by the Stalin purges of the 1930s.
+At least 30 percent of the Soviet Army and Navy officer corps, including three of the four fleet commanders, were arrested and shot or sent to the gulags.
+One former commander of the Baltic Fleet, Admiral Mikhail Viktorov, was shot and another commander, Admiral Lev Galler, was imprisoned after World War II and died in custody.
+The purges are said to have "had a catastrophic effect on the Red Army's ability to perform in the early stages of World War II".

 Winter War

 Finland, which had refused to sign a "pact of mutual assistance", was attacked by the USSR.
 The fleet played a limited role in the Winter War with Finland in 1939–1940, mostly through conducting artillery bombardments of Finnish coastal fortifications.
 Many fleet aircraft were involved in operations against Finland, however.
-Its operations came to a close with the freezing of the Gulf of Finland during the exceptionally cold winter of that year.
+However, the Baltic Fleet's planned operations in 1939 to seize the islands of Suursaari, Lavansaari, Tytärsaari and Seiskari, and to destroy Finnish coastal fortifications, were stymied by Finnish resistance.
+In 1940, the fleet played a supporting role in the reinvigorated and broader Soviet offensive.
+Subsequently, the Baltic Fleet also supported the Soviet invasion of the Baltic states in the summer of 1940.